josmar-crwdstffng/angular/docs/BAZEL.md

 ## Installation

 In order to ensure that everyone builds Angular in a _consistent_ way, Bazel will be installed through NPM.
-It's not necessary to install Bazel manually.
+It is not necessary to install Bazel manually.

 The binaries for Bazel will be provided by the [`@bazel/bazelisk`](https://github.com/bazelbuild/bazelisk)